Pythagean/pokedle/PATCH_NOTES.md

 - **Celebration Text** — Fixed day/number calculations and added per-user persistent emoji and prefix choices for consistent celebrations.
 - **Game Reset Time** — Game reset time standardized to **6:00 PM UTC** (equivalent local times: 5:00 AM AET/Melbourne, 7:00 AM NZT, 7:00 PM GMT).

-## Quick Try Checklist

-- Open **Silhouette Mode** and make a few guesses (0 → 5): observe how the reveal focuses and then relaxes toward center.
-- Try to drag or right-click images on Silhouette/Zoom/Colours/Card pages — nothing should happen.
-- Win a round and verify the congrats message emphasizes your guess count and confetti appears at the right moment.
-- Open **Classic Mode** and check height/weight visuals and match/partial/miss styling for clarity.

 ## Commits included (newest first)

 ```